rti/askwikidata/README.md

 <p align="center"><img src="./image.jpg" alt="A cute wrap, the mascot of Nixwrap" style="width:400px;"/></p>

-This system allows users query Wikidata using natural language questions.
+This system allows users to query Wikidata using natural language questions.
 The responses contain links to sources.
-If Wikidata does not provide the information requests, the system refuses to answer.
+If Wikidata does not provide the information requested, the system refuses to answer.

 **The system is in an early proof of concept state.**

 ## Quickstart

-To give it a try, use [this Google Colab Notebook](https://colab.research.google.com/drive/16GoXCVY1YyiEkuEqoXmgftl6X-68eHCi). **You will need a Huggingface Pro API Key to query the LLM**.
+To give it a try, use ➡️  [this Google Colab Notebook](https://colab.research.google.com/drive/16GoXCVY1YyiEkuEqoXmgftl6X-68eHCi).

+**You will need a Huggingface Pro API Key to query the LLM**.

 ## Implementation

-This system integrates Large Language Models (LLMs) to respond to user queries.
+This system integrates Large Language Models (LLMs) to respond to user questions.
 It converts Wikidata items into text format to ensure compatibility with the LLM.
-A retrieval-augmented generation (RAG) method is employed, where the user's question initiates a search for relevant "documents" within a dataset.
-A reranker then evaluates these documents, prioritizing those most likely to address the query effectively.
+A retrieval-augmented generation (RAG) method is employed, where the user's question initiates a search for relevant "documents" within the Wikidata text item dataset.
+A reranker then evaluates these documents, prioritizing those most likely to address the question effectively.
 The chosen documents are then incorporated into the LLM's prompt, directing the model to formulate responses solely based on the provided information.

 ## Install dependencies
 ### Nix